conmaol/gadelica/grammar/nouns/grammatical-functions/dative.md

 In the third sentence, the dative masculine common noun `leanabh` ‘an infant’ is the complement of the fused preposition `’na`, itself a contraction of `ann an a` ‘in his’ – ‘when Finn was in his little infant (ie. when he was a little infant) his father was killed’.

-Here are some examples involving (abstract) verbal nouns:
+Here are some examples where an (abstract) verbal noun is the complement of a preposition (or preposition-like verb particle):

 > Chunnaic e lach **a’ snàmh** air loch.
 >